WMD-group/WMD-group.github.io/index.markdown

 # Open Positions

+* There are two openings for senior researchers: an [Encode: AI For Science](https://encode.pillar.vc/projects/inverse-materials-design) Fellowship to work on generative AI for materials, and an [Imperial Global Singapore](https://www.imperial.ac.uk/media/imperial-college/administration-and-support-services/international-relations-office/public/imperial-global-singapore/Research-Fellow-in-Computational-Catalysis---Job-Description.pdf) Fellowship in computational catalysis.

-* There are no current openings.
-For postdoctoral candidates, the [Marie Curie Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships) will open in April.
+* For other postdoctoral candidates, the [Marie Curie Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships) will open in April.
 The call for [Newton Intertational Fellowships](https://royalsociety.org/grants/newton-international) has closed for this year.

 # Research Themes